-If an error involves a CRT function, search Visual C++ change history 2003 - 2015 or C++ conformance improvements in Visual Studio 2017 to see if those topics contain any additional information.
+If an error involves a CRT function, search Visual C++ change history 2003 - 2015 or C++ conformance improvements in Visual Studio to see if those articles contain any additional information.
 If the error is LNK2019, unresolved external, make sure the function has not been removed.
 Otherwise, if you are sure that the function still exists, and the calling code is correct, check to see whether your project uses

 If the error involves

 scanf, make sure that you are not privately defining either function without including stdio.h.
 If so, either remove the private definitions or link to legacy_stdio_definitions.lib.
-You can set this in the Property Pages dialog under Configuration Properties > Linker > Input, in the Additional Dependencies property.
+You can set this library in the Property Pages dialog under Configuration Properties > Linker > Input, in the Additional Dependencies property.
 If you are linking with Windows SDK 8.1 or earlier, then add legacy_stdio_definitions.lib.

 Errors due to changes in the C++ standard

 The C++ standard itself has evolved in ways that are not always backward compatible.
 The introduction in C++11 of move semantics, new keywords, and other language and standard library features can potentially cause compiler errors and even different runtime behavior.

 For example, an old C++ program might include the iostream.h header.
 This header was deprecated early in the history of C++ and was eventually removed completely from Visual Studio.
 In this case, you will need to use <iostream> and rewrite your code.
 For more information, see Updating old iostreams code.